handpoint/ecommdoc/hostedpaymentfields/transactiontypes.md

 Undocumented fields may be returned at the Gateways discretion but should not be relied upon.
 The acquirerResponseXXXX fields are dependent on the Acquirer in use and are supplied for additional information only.
 The response is also POSTed to any URL provided by optional callbackURL.

+## Management Operations

+### CAPTURE

+This will capture an existing transaction, identified using the `xref` request field, making it available for settlement at the next available opportunity.
+It can only be performed on transactions that have been authorised but not yet captured.
+An `amount` to capture may be specified but must not exceed the original amount authorised.
+This may take up to 30 days from the date of authorisation, however different Card Schemes and Acquirers may set shorter time periods.

+The original transaction must have been submitted with a captureDelay value that prevented immediate capture and settlement leaving the transaction in an authorised but un-captured state. **For more details on delayed capture, refer to the [delayed capture guide](annexes#captureDelay).

+### CANCEL

+This will cancel an existing transaction, identified using the `xref` request field, preventing it from being settled.
+It can only be performed on transactions, which have been authorised but not yet settled, and it is not reversible.
+Depending on the Acquirer it may not reverse the authorisation and release any reserved funds on the Cardholder’s account.
+In such cases authorisation will be left to expire as normal, releasing the reserved funds.
+This may take up to 30 days from the date of authorisation, however different Card Schemes and Acquirers may set shorter time periods.

+### QUERY

+This will query an existing transaction, identified using the `xref` request field, returning the original response.
+This is a simple transaction lookup action.